proxior/lan-wifi-interception-standard/README.md

     </VirtualHost> </br>
     </IfModule> </br>

+-->

-vi) Turn on the device and connect it to your computer via a LAN or Wi-Fi cable <br/>
+i) Download the file install and run in terminal with root ex ./install.sh ii) Turn on the device and connect it to your computer via a LAN or Wi-Fi cable <br/>
-vii) Proxior is ready to use. <br/>
+iiii) Proxior is ready to use. <br/>

 This program have  <br/>